 These databases can be accessed anywhere in your school or from home by asking your school librarian for the user name and password.

 Below is the Database Trial schedule.
 For each month it includes a database for Elementary/Middle School and a database for High School.
 Prior to the trial period, Abigail will email everyone with the username and password info.
 If you would like to suggest other databases, extend a trial, or begin a subscription, please contact Abigail.
-The links below will redirect to the trial login during the trial period.
+Click on the database names below to redirect to the trial login during the trial period.